wak-shogo/MLFF_cli/README.md

 **Note:** The first time you run the script, it will build the Docker image, which may take several minutes.
 Subsequent runs will be much faster as they will use the existing image.

+**Note on Models:** Some models, like NequipOLM, require a one-time compilation step.
+This will happen automatically the first time you run a simulation with that model.
+The compiled model will be saved in a new `models/` directory in your project folder to avoid recompilation on future runs.

 ## Command-Line Arguments (`OPTIONS`)

 The following optional arguments can be passed to the script to control the simulation details.